Encryptr/O-plus-plus/README.md

 ```

 ## Development
+> Opp is being developed by **Encryptr**, a open-source organization.
+Becoming a dev/contributor is as easy as joining Encryptr's discord server.
+[Link](https://discord.gg/8tcf6sJ5Gq)

-Currently Opp is a compiler aimed for linux x86-64 however opp will be able to compile to macos/win in the future.
-Opp main compile targets are going to be linux / mac and windows will be saved for last.
+Currently Opp is a compiler aimed for linux/mac x86-64 however opp will be able to compile to win in the future.
 Opp requires **ld** to link the generated obj file with opp's standart library alongside c's stdandart library.

 ## Release History
 * 0.0.1